-Native Title groups are able to use the land for activities, such as hunting and fishing, in areas as specified by Native Title registration.
-The Native Title Act 1993 is the legislation that provides a national system for the recognition and protection of native title and for its co-existence with the national land management system.
-The Native Title Act 1993 applies to any area of the biosphere where there has been a successful Native Title claim.
-Native Title can co-exist with non-Aboriginal property rights (National Native Title Tribunal, 2019).
+Native title groups are able to use the land for activities, such as hunting and fishing, in areas as specified by Native Title registration.
+The Native Title Act 1993 is the legislation that provides a national system for the recognition and protection of native title and for its coexistence with the national land management system.
+The Native Title Act 1993 applies to any area of the biosphere where there has been a successful native title claim.
+Native title can coexist with non-Aboriginal property rights (National Native Title Tribunal, 2019).

-The Jinibara People Aboriginal Corporation who in 2012 became the registered body for Native Title over a portion of the Sunshine Coast.
+Some of the main users of the biosphere area include the Jinibara People Aboriginal Corporation who in 2012 became the registered body for native title over a portion of the Sunshine Coast.
 In 2017 a National Native Title Tribunal Ruling (QUB280/2013) found that the Kabi Kabi First Nation Traditional Owners Native Title Claim Group had the right to lodge a claim (National Native Title Tribunal, 2019) (Figure 9.3).